w3security/cli/help/cli-commands/code-test.md

 The `w3security code test` command tests for any known security issues using Static Code Analysis.

-For more information see [Using Snyk Code via the CLI](../../products/w3security-code/cli-for-w3security-code/).
+For more information see [Using w3security Code via the CLI](../../products/w3security-code/cli-for-w3security-code/).

-For instructions on ignoring issues with `w3security code test` see [Excluding directories and files from the Snyk Code CLI test](../../products/w3security-code/cli-for-w3security-code/excluding-directories-and-files-from-the-w3security-code-cli-test.md).
+For instructions on ignoring issues with `w3security code test` see [Excluding directories and files from the w3security Code CLI test](../../products/w3security-code/cli-for-w3security-code/excluding-directories-and-files-from-the-w3security-code-cli-test.md).

 ## Exit codes